kurapica/PLoop/README.md

-Pure Lua Object-Oriented Program
+# Prototype Lua Object-Oriented Program System
 ====

-__PLoop__ is used to provide a C# like style object-oriented program system for lua.
+__PLoop__ is a C# like style object-oriented program system for lua.
 It support Lua 5.1 and above versions, also the luajit.

 * __namespace__ supported.
 * Four data type included : __enum__, __struct__, __class__, __interface__.